stardustman/blog/content/post/cs-english-words.md

 1. bypass
 2. bound
    > Bounds are limits which normally restrict what can happen or what people can do.
+3. base
+   > The base of something is its lowest edge or part. same as bottom

 ## c